massoncheg/forgejo-docs/docs/admin/command-line.md

    A command to diagnose problems with the current Forgejo instance according to the given configuration.
 Some problems can optionally be fixed by modifying the database or data storage.

 COMMANDS:
-   check           Diagnose and optionally fix problems recreate-table  Recreate tables from XORM definitions and copy the data. convert         Convert the database
+   check              Diagnose and optionally fix problems recreate-table     Recreate tables from XORM definitions and copy the data. convert            Convert the database avatar-strip-exif  Strip EXIF metadata from all images in the avatar storage

 OPTIONS:
    --help, -h                       show help